 Jessi Brewer was awarded an internship to work with the Brandeis Department of Community Service to help support the restructuring of the Commitment to Service Award program and the launch of the new service tracking platform.
 The goals of this fellowship included gaining a variety of transferable skills in the field of community engagement, such as establishing relationships with key stakeholders across campus and in the community; facilitating training for students, faculty, and staff; and developing structural policies and procedures to ensure/promote sustainability, equity, inclusion, and diversity.

 James Praznik and Jeremy Rapaport-Stein were awarded internships to work with the Music department on preparing for the challenges of online or hybrid modes of teaching for the fall 2021 semester.
 The goals of the internship were for the interns to support the music department in the unique challenges related to a music curriculum by researching how peer institutions delivered their music curriculum, advising the department about software, and providing pedagogical support to the faculty.
-The interns will support material for faculty and students to set up and use audio equipment and software to aid in online learning.
+The interns helped faculty and students in setting up and using audio equipment and software to aid in online learning.

 Miranda Peery, English (2022)

 Miranda Peery received a fellowship to work with Generation One Network.
 The goals of this internship were to support the creation of resources for the institutional FLI website and contribute to the design, implementation, and assessment of Gen One’s current and emerging mentorship programs and other initiatives.